brimdata/zui/CODE.md

 _Main Process Initializers_

 Code that needs to be run one time before the app starts up can be put in an initializer.
 An initializer is a file that lives in the folder `src/electron/initializers/`.
 It must export a function named _initialize(main)_ that takes the Main Object as its only argument.
 See the FAQ for an example of creating a new initializer.

+_Query_

+A query in the app is like a container object.
+It holds the name and id of the query.
+It does not contain the zed code.
+Those are stored in a QueryVersion.
+Each Query has many QueryVersions, showing the history of that query.

+_Session Query_

+A session query is like an unnamed Query.
+Each session (tab) has exactly one SessionQuery associated with it.
+The SessionQuery has many QueryVersions associated with it.